 Access: 7-minute walk from Hase Station, Enoden line

 Kamakurayama is a hilly area with an altitude of 100 m located in the western part of Kamakura city.
 By taking the bus from JR Kamakura Station for about 13 minutes to the Tokiwaguchi bus stop, you can enjoy the Sakuranamiki, a nearly 3 km long stretch of about 200 cherry blossom trees.

 This area was a favorite for holiday homes during the Meiji era, and one of the most appealing points of Kamakurayama is that visitors can appreciate the sakura in comfortable silence.
 Named as one of the 100 Best Flower Spots in Kanagawa because of the beautiful cherry blossom scenery, this is a place that you simply have to see to believe.

 Address: Kanagawa, Kamakura, Kamakurayama

-When spring comes in Kenchoji Temple, you can see the cherry blossoms both in front of the main gate and the main hall.
+When spring comes, visitors can see the cherry blossoms both in front of the main gate and the main hall of Kenchoji.
 There are also beautiful sakura to enjoy along the road to the Hansoubou Shrine, which stands atop a 245 step staircase.

 Address: Kanagawa, Kamakura, Yamanouchi 8